Fifth Gear: Short-lived stints

 In 2005, the show's producer, Jon Bentley, also became a part-time presenter for a year before he went back to being solely the producer.
 Tim Lovejoy was hired in September 2006 for series 9 and 10.
 In August 2008, Tim Shaw became a presenter on the show for series 14.
 In October 2010, Ben Collins, formerly The Stig on BBC's Top Gear, came to Fifth Gear for series 18.
+Sid North, joined the presenting line-up for the all-electric Fifth Gear Recharged format in 2023, but was replaced by a returning Rory Reid in 2024.

 Shoot-outs

 Fifth Gear claimed to be 'world renowned' for its 'infamous' shoot-outs, between similarly priced, similarly powerful cars, or, recently, cars versus bikes.
 These shoot outs took place at the Anglesey Circuit on the Isle of Anglesey close to Aberffraw.
 During the refurbishment of Anglesey, shoot-outs were switched to Castle Combe Circuit.